w3raza/NBPService/README.md

 # NBP Service

-## App Info
-It is a simple applications which contains a service using Java Spring framework
+It is a simple applications which contains a service using Java Spring framework like:

-## Manual Guide
+- lombok
+- Web Spring

+Also use:
+- Feign (HTTP client binder)

+##Requirements:
+- Java 11

+##Instalation step and run:
 Colne github and run code!

+##Local Development
 To see results just run your browser and enter one of the link:

 - [http://localhost:8080/api/gold-price/average](http://localhost:8080/api/gold-price/average)